Malaysia's opposition demands emergency debate on PM after graft allegations

 “The home ministry will take action against any media that publish inaccurate information from unknown sources for the purpose of tarnishing the country’s and government’s image,” his ministry said in a statement late on Saturday.

-Additional reprorting by Yantoultra Ngui; Writing by John Chalmers; Editing by Janet Lawrence
+Additional reprorting by Trinna Leong and Yantoultra Ngui; Writing by John Chalmers; Editing by Michael Perry